lurk-lab/lurk-emacs/README.md

 `M-x package-install` `RET` `lurk-mode`

 ## Configuration
-`M-x customize-variable` `RET`, enter the location of your lurk binary, eg `/home/user/lurk-rs/target/release/lurkrs`, and save the changes.
+`M-x customize-variable` `RET`, `lurk-executable` `RET`, enter the location of your lurk binary, eg `/home/user/lurk-rs/target/release/lurkrs`, and save the changes.

+If `lurkrs` is installed on your `PATH`, you don't need to change anything.
 ## To start a repl

 `M-x lurk-repl`